Paris mayor wants to ban diesel cars by 2020 to fight pollution

 Diesel engines are around 20 per cent more fuel-efficient than petrol engines, so generate less carbon dioxide per mile.
 But they but emit other pollutants that health researchers, including the World Health Organisation, have found to cause health problems including cancer.

-Other major cities including London, Rome and New York have also tried to reduce their reliance on cars by pedestrianising certain zones or adopting so-called "congestion charging," which slaps a daily fee on people who drive in city centres.
-(Reporting by Leila Abboud; Editing by Catherine Evans)
+Other major cities including London, Rome and New York have also tried to reduce their reliance on cars by pedestrianising certain zones or adopting so-called "congestion charging," which slaps a daily fee on people who drive in city centers.

-HOUSTON, April 17 Investors who took a hit last year when dozens of U.S. shale producers filed for bankruptcy are already making big new bets on the industry's resurgence.

-* Market bracing for geopolitical issues amid failed N. Korea missile test.
-(Adds charts, comment)